The Olive and The Sea Greek Food Blog

 • Add the sugar, ground cinnamon, ground clove, and olive oil

-• Add the first six cups of flour and mix by hand.
-Add the remaining flour one half cup at a time until the dough reaches a soft consistency like play doh.
+• Add the remaining flour one half cup at a time until the dough reaches a soft consistency like play doh.
 While the recipe calls for 7.5 cups of flour, depending on the brand used, humidity, etc. you may find you need slightly more or less flour

 • Set the dough aside to rest for 30-60 minutes.
 While the dough is resting, you may notice a slight separation between the olive oil and the dough.
 This is normal